tc39/notes/meetings/2016-05/may-24.md

 __*LUNCH BREAK*__

-MS: [_PTC debugging concerns_]
+MLS: [_PTC debugging concerns_]

 JSC has implemented ShadowChicken, it is enough to create a shadow stack for the developer.
 We save only the deleted frames in ShadowChicken, we save 128 elided frames.
 We chose 128 because it is a good balance, users don't want to see all the elided frames. we synthesise the elided frames by reinserting them into the existing stack.
 This is only in debugging for now, no Error.stack.
 Not in the tech preview but in nightly.

 MM: I thought there was some GC non-determinism?
 DE: This was only my misunderstanding.

-MS: If we run over 128, we save only the last ones.
+MLS: If we run over 128, we save only the last ones.

 YK: does this apply when the developer tools are not opened when the exception happen

-MS: If the inspector is open, the frames are collected.
+MLS: If the inspector is open, the frames are collected.

 DE: the developer tools have to be open for frames to be collected.